xsub/GNU-Linux-SW-RAID-HOWTOs/Linux_root_filesystem_on_GPT+mdadm+LVM_RAID+_HOWTO.md

 III.
 OS CONFIG
 ---

-*Context: chrooted to the new system*
+*Context: CHROOTED TO THE NEW SYSTEM*

 13. mount the `lvmetad` from host into chroot